Guatdafaq/brkipedia/README.md

 ## Improvements

+ - Add SplashScreen while loading data
+ - Add Presentation Models instead of using Domain Models in Presentation layer
- - Deattach every framework class and add it through dependency injection
+ - Dettach every framework class and add it through dependency injection
  - Save images in base64
  - Add a Search bar for Characters
  - Add a Search bar for Quotes